 They are planting species that are specifically good for end of life use.
 Matt Ritter and the bio department at Cal Poly is helping them select the appropriate species, and I can attest that Matt has an incredible species knowledge.

-That’s it for this episode of Stay Dusty!
-Make sure to check out our tour of the Daniel gave us an awesome tour of the Deadwood Revival space and connect with Deadwood and us across social media platforms.
+That’s it for us today!
+Make sure to check out our tour of the Daniel gave us an awesome tour of the Deadwood Revival Design space and connect with Deadwood revival Design and us across social media platforms.

 Until next time, stay dusty my friends!